israelmitolu/premier-portfolio/README.md

 # premier-portfolio
-That's "First portfolio" in French 😌
+That's "First portfolio" in French ✨

+## Tech
+Built using HTML, CSS, Javascript and GSAP

+The site is live on the [internet](https://israelmitolu.netlify.app)